ztoth123/nginxhello/README.md

 ## Questions!
 1. What is your favourite feature that GCP or it 's competitor has recently brought to market, and how are you intending to use it ?
+I would like to use all of the 3 main cloud providers' services, no faovourite feature I have.

-2. What future or current technology do you look forward to the most or want to use and why?
+2. What future or current technology do you look forward to the most or want to use and why? https://www.consul.io/ as it is an interesting and platform independent networking solution for inter-cluster or inter-cloud pod communication.
+And I was originally a network engineer:)

 ## Solution
 ### Prerequisites